 We conclude that Woods took the property subject to the liens.
-In In re Ever Krisp Food Products Co, the Michigan Supreme Court held that in a receivership, "a receiver takes property subject to prior and existing liens"12 Unpaid property taxes automatically become liens on the real property on the first of December, for winter taxes, and the first of July, for summer taxes.
-13
+In In re Dissolution of Ever Krisp Food Products Co, the Michigan Supreme Court held that in a receivership, "a receiver takes property subject to prior and existing liens..."
+Unpaid property taxes automatically become liens on the real property on the first of December, for winter taxes, and the first of July, for summer taxes.13

-Here, the 2006 and summer 2007 tax liens attached to the property before Woods's appointment as receiver.
-Because these liens were created prior to Woods's appointment as receiver and they continued to exist when he took the property, Woods took the property subject to the liens.
+The 2006 and summer 2007 tax liens attached to the property before Woods's appointment as receiver.
+Because these liens were created before Woods's appointment and they continued to exist when he took the property, Woods took the property subject to the liens.
 We conclude that the circuit court properly determined that Woods took the 44th Street property subject to the 2006 and summer 2007 tax liens.

-Woods also contends that the Michigan Supreme Court modified its prior decision in In re Ever Krisp with its holding in In re Rite-Way Tool & Manufacturing Co.14 We disagree.
+Woods also contends that the Michigan Supreme Court modified its prior decision in Ever Krisp with its holding in In re Rite-Way Tool & Manufacturing Co.
+14 We disagree.

-In In re Rite-Way Tool & Manufacturing Co, the receiver operated the business for three years before the trial court authorized him to liquidate the business's assets.15 During that time, the trial court's order required the receiver to pay the business's taxes.16 The City of Detroit attempted to argue that the taxes were "expenses of administration" of the receivership, which had first priority of distribution under the trial court's order.17
+In Rite-Way Tool, the receiver operated the business for three years before the trial court authorized him to liquidate the business's assets.
+During that time, the trial court's order required the receiver to pay the business's taxes.
+The city of Detroit attempted to argue that the taxes were an "expense of administration" of the receivership, which had first priority of distribution under the trial court's order.

-The Michigan Supreme Court held that the taxes were administration expenses of the receivership because the taxes were assessed while the receiver was conducting the business.
-The Court distinguished its prior decision in In re Ever Krisp on the basis that, in In re Ever Krisp, the taxes were assessed against the owner of the property before the receiver was appointed.
-The court distinguished its prior decision in In re Ever Krisp, the taxes were assessed against the owner of the property before the receiver was appointed.
+The Michigan Supreme Court held that the taxes were administration expenses of the receivership because the taxes were assessed while the receiver was conducting the business.18 The Court distinguished its prior decision in Ever Krisp on the basis that, in Ever Krisp, the taxes were assessed against the owner of the property before the receiver was appointed.19